h4cc/awesome-elixir/README.md

 * [poison](https://github.com/devinus/poison) - Poison is a new JSON library for Elixir focusing on wicked-fast speed without sacrificing simplicity, completeness, or correctness.
 * [world_json](https://github.com/camshaft/world_json_ex) - topojson country and state/province collections for elixir/erlang.

-## BSON
-*Libraries and implementations working with BSON.*

-* [BSONMap](https://github.com/Nebo15/bsoneach) - Elixir package that applies a function to each document in a BSON file and has a low memory consumption.

 ## Languages
 *Languages built on top of Elixir.*